christian0919/ManagingBitmapMemory/README.md

-# ManagingBitmapMemory
+# Managing  Memory Using Bitmap
-Simulation about how memory is managed using bitmaps
+This project show a GUI simulation about how the memory is managed via bitmaps